ErpNetDocs/dev/auth/concepts/oauth2-overview.md

 # OAuth 2.0

-@@name uses the **OAuth 2.0 authorization protocol** to let applications obtain controlled access to its APIs without handling user credentials directly.
+@@name uses a combination of security mechanisms, including OAuth 2.0 authorization flows, to allow applications to access its APIs without directly handling user credentials.

 OAuth 2.0 separates **authentication** from **authorization**, allowing an app to act on behalf of a user or as a service, under explicitly granted permissions.